nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3b.
 The specified list still has unfinished tasks

 > 3b1.
-Dueue prompts the user to decide whether to move the unfinished tasks to the Personal list 3b2.
-User requests to move to the Personal list or just delete 3b3.
+Dueue prompts the user to decide whether to move the unfinished tasks to the Personal list<br>
+  3b2.
+User requests to move to the Personal list or just delete<br>
+  3b3.
 Dueue moves all unfinished tasks to Personal list or delete all unfinished tasks and deletes the list<br>
   Use case ends